CarmineCella/Quile/README.md

-# Quile
+# {Quile}

-The *Quile scripting language* is a hybrid dialect of Lisp, Scheme and TCL:
+The *Quile* scripting language is a hybrid dialect of Lisp, Scheme and TCL:

 ![Genealogy](docs/quile_anchestors.png)